 In short, SEL promotes actions that are socially appropriate and make learning possible.
 Examples include positive interactions with classmates or teachers, learning how to control negative impulses like hitting or yelling and independent problem-solving.

 With no shortage of people, places, and things competing for your child's mental and emotional bandwidth, SEL promotes thinking that can refocus attention as needed.
 Examples include sticking with a lesson or activity, learning to overcome distractions, and making a plan and following through.

 Because healthy emotional stability is so essential to life, SEL promotes the kind of feeling that allows your child to understand others' emotions and is able to name and express their own.
 Examples include being empathetic, as well as identifying and managing their own emotions.

 Great question!
-SEL topics include self-awareness, relationship skills, goal-directed behavior, social awareness, self-management, personal responsibility, decision making, and optimistic thinking.
+SEL topic include self-awareness, relationship skills, goal-directed behavior, social awareness, self-management, personal responsibility, decision making, and optimistic thinking.

 Like parents, teachers are often at the front of the line when it comes to helping kids develop social-emotional skills.
 For teachers, the answer might seem easier than the implementation: social-emotional learning comes alive in SEL-powered lesson plans and hands-on activities.
 But that's where we can help.

-The Bottom Line on Social-Emotional Learning Games for Kids
+The Bottom Line on Social-Emotional Learning Game for Kids

 Here's what we know: social-emotional learning begins at a young age, and it's critical to the development of healthy relationships, self-esteem, problem-solving skills, and so much more.